Somiahamdy/Embedded_Linux/EmbeddedLinux_Tasks/INITRAMFS_Script/README.md

 ---
-Booting from different partitions into RAMFS
+Booting into RAMFS by choosing the partition of the rootfs
 ---
 #### 1. Create initramfs directory
 ```